For more information on these fees and their associated programs, please contact Domenic Veneziano at (202) 734-3939.

 Expedited Import Program

-The Food and Drug Administration has established a fee of $17,000 (up from $16,681) for importers approved to participate in the Voluntary Qualified Importer Program for the fiscal year 2021 benefit period.
+The Food and Drug Administration has established a fee of $15,938 (down from $17,000) for importers approved to participate in the Voluntary Qualified Importer Program for the fiscal year 2022 benefit period.
 Importers must pay this fee prior to Oct.
 1 to begin receiving VQIP benefits for this period.
 The FDA states that it is not offering an adjusted fee for small businesses at this time.

 VQIP is a voluntary fee-based program that provides expedited review and importation of human and animal foods for approved applicants who achieve and maintain a high level of control over the safety and security of their supply chains.
 To participate, importers must meet certain eligibility requirements, which include ensuring that the facilities of their foreign supplier are certified under the FDA’s accredited third-party certification program.